By-Laws of the Calgary Junior Chess Club (CJCC)

 (c) The tournament coordinator shall solve any issues arising in Calgary junior chess events (i.e. complaints).

-(d) The tournament coordinator shall work with the provincial coordinator in improving chess for Calgary.
+(d) The tournament coordinator shall work with the Alberta Chess Association (ACA) in improving chess for Calgary.

 (a) The directors shall attend meetings and vote on any motions.